Group of students sitting around a table

 The University Housing Operations staff, and the Offices for Residential Life, are committed to providing services, facilities, programs, and support that complement your academic development and promote your personal and social development.
 All Housing and Residential Life staff members are trained in areas of student development and crisis management, as well as the daily management of residential facilities.
 As adults, students are expected to accept the responsibilities of community membership while enjoying its privileges.

 Living on campus, whether in New York City or suburban Westchester county, can be the most exciting experience of a young person's life -- and having a place to call "home" adds a sense of safety and belonging.
 Our residential facilities give Pace students that satisfaction.
 All rooms are furnished with a standard twin bed, desk, chair, dresser, wardrobe or closet, and window blinds.
-Suites (in Pleasantville) have living room furniture and townhouses will have dining room furniture as well as a variety of appliances.
-Residence halls are equipped with cable TV, and high-speed wired and limited wireless Internet access, at no additional cost.
+Some suites have living room furniture and townhouses will have dining room furniture as well as a variety of appliances.
+Residence halls are equipped with high-speed wired and limited wireless Internet access, at no additional cost.

 General Facts: